Conditions We Treat

 Endoscopic Carpal Tunnel Release

-Whenever possible, AnMed takes an endoscopic approach to carpal tunnel syndrome surgery.
-This technique uses a very small incision, which leads to less pain, scarring and recovery time.
+Whenever possible, we use a minimally invasive approach to carpal tunnel surgery.
+This technique uses a tiny incision, which means less pain, smaller scars, and a quicker recovery.